rse/k8s-util/README.md

 ### Create Custom Namespace

-To create a custom namespace `sample` and corresponding namespace administration service account `sample` in order to deploy an application into it later, use:
+To create and use a custom namespace `sample` and corresponding namespace administration service account `sample` in order to deploy an application into it later, use: